Iggy Azalea: 2015–2018: Career development and Change of management

 In October 2015, Azalea revealed the initial title of her second album to be Digital Distortion.
 A buzz track off the album, "Azillion", was made available for free streaming on SoundCloud on 9 January 2016.
 The project's lead single, "Team", was released on 18 March 2016 along with a dance video.
+It debuted and peaked at number 42 on the US Billboard Hot 100, staying on the chart for eight weeks, and was certified Gold by the Recording Industry Association of America (RIAA) later that year.
 An accompanying music video premiered on 31 March.
 In March 2016, Azalea revealed she had started a production company, having "bought the rights to a couple of books that I really like, and also some television shows from Australia that I really believed in and was a fan of when I was a kid, and I had some ideas to rework [them]."
 In July 2016, she announced that her company, Azalea Street Productions, had signed a deal to create original content for NBCUniversal.
 In February 2017, it was announced the company optioned the book Bad Girls Gone for a film that Azalea would produce but nothing materialized.

 On 12 June 2016, Seven Network revealed that Azalea had signed on to be a judge replacing Chris Isaak on The X Factor Australia for its eighth season, broadcast from October to November 2016.
 In September 2016, Azalea explained she was delaying the release of her album to 2017, despite it initially being set for July 2016, after ending the relationship with her fiancé Nick Young, stating: "[I] just needed to have some me time to get my life in order and process the changes that are happening in my private life."
 She also mentioned wanting to record new songs that reflected her mindset: "when I wrote [my album] I was about to get married ...
 I don't want to go and promote my album and get asked about my relationship that has just crumbled."

 Azalea released two singles, "Mo Bounce" and "Switch", on 24 March 2017 and 19 May 2017 respectively.
 The latter track features Brazilian singer Anitta.
 Azalea promoted "Switch" through a performance on the 2017 iHeartRadio Much Music Video Awards.
 On 7 November 2017, Azalea stated that she was not allowed to release music until January 2018, as she signed with a new label.
 She additionally announced the new title of her second album, Surviving the Summer, and released four new tracks for free download via WeTransfer.
 The media has dubbed the songs as a four-track mixtape or EP called 4 My Ratz.
 In January 2018, Azalea announced the title of the lead single from Surviving the Summer, "Savior" featuring Quavo, which was released on 2 February 2018.
+On 20 March 2018, Azalea performed "Savior" on The Late Late Show with James Corden.